Grasp Any Region: Towards Precise, Contextual Pixel Understanding for Multimodal LLMs: Introduction

 \section{Introduction}

 The ambition of Multimodal Large Language Models (MLLMs) is to endow machines with human-like abilities to perceive, interpret, and reason about the \textit{dense} visual world~\citep{yuan2024osprey, lian2025describe,li2025denseworld}.
-To date, renowned state-of-the-art models~\citep{bai2025qwen25vl, wu2024deepseekvl2, wang2025internvl35, gemini-2.5-pro, gpt4o, o1, o3} have made remarkable strides, excelling in answering general questions about an \textit{entire} image.
+To date, renowned state-of-the-art models~\citep{bai2025qwen25vl, wu2024deepseekvl2, wang2025internvl35, gemini-2.5-pro, gpt4o, o1, o3} have made remarkable strides, excel in generating \textit{holistic} descriptions and answering general questions about an \textit{entire} image.
 However, this global-level perception struggles with the \textit{dense} understanding of cluttered environments, intricate object details, and the complex interplay between multiple entities.

 To address the limitation of global perception, several previous works~\citep{chen2023shikra, yuan2024osprey, zhang2024gpt4roi, lian2025describe, lin2025perceive} argue for a paradigm shift to region-level MLLMs.
 Specifically, they equip MLLMs with \textit{promptable} and \textit{fine-grained} interactions to achieve targeted region-level understanding, using boxes~\citep{zhang2024gpt4roi, chen2023shikra} or masks~\citep{yuan2024osprey, lian2025describe}.
 This mechanism transforms the model from a passive observer of the entire scene into an active participant capable of deep, localized analysis.

-Conventional region MLLMs~\citep{lian2025describe, lin2025perceive} mainly focus on the ability to generate a descriptive \textit{caption} for a \textit{single} region, and thus model architectures are generally optimized to understand a given region \textit{in isolation}.
-This design often neglects crucial global context, \textit{e.g.}, misidentifying a frog-shaped slipper as a real frog in Figure~\ref{fig:fig1}a.
-Alternatives~\citep{yuan2024osprey, you2023ferret} that employ pooled local features suffer from insufficient details.
-Therefore, a unified framework that can simultaneously resolve these issues to facilitate more sophisticated and interactive capabilities remains a significant area for investigation.
-To this end, we propose \textbf{G}rasp \textbf{A}ny \textbf{R}egion (\method) for \textit{comprehensive} region understanding.
-As shown in Figure~\ref{fig:fig1}, key features include:
+However, effectively balancing global scene context with fine-grained local details remains challenging, which serves as a fundamental trade-off in region-level MLLMs.
+Conventional methods~\citep{yuan2024osprey, you2023ferret} that employ pooled local features suffer from insufficient details, while recent models~\citep{lian2025describe, lin2025perceive} mainly focus on the ability to generate a descriptive \textit{caption} for a \textit{single} region, and thus model architectures are generally optimized to understand a given region \textit{in isolation}.
+This design often neglects crucial global context, \textit{e.g.}, misidentifying a frog-shaped slipper as a real frog in Figure~\ref{fig:fig1}\textcolor{red}{a}.